nasa-gcn/gcn.nasa.gov/app/routes/docs.client.samples.md

         print("Received JSON Notice:", json_data)
 ```

-This code subscribes to a Kafka topic, consumes messages, decodes the bytes, and parses the JSON data into Python dictionaries.
+This code subscribes to a Kafka topic, consumes the messages, and parses the JSON data into Python dictionaries.

 ## Encoding and Decoding of Embedded Data